<section class="hair-preparation-article">

 In fact, many styling failures are already guaranteed before the tool is even plugged in.

-Because great styling is not created by heat alone.
+Great styling is not created by heat alone.<br>

 It is created by preparation.